jlstdio/jlstdio/README.md

 My research interest is mainly mobile computing.

 To make the dream possible I'm working on these kinds of topics.

-**Point of view in understanding the world**
-- efficient & realtime LLM inference on mobile devices & robots
+- Systemic approach for efficient & realtime AI inference on mobile devices & robots
-- Surroundings & Human Context Understanding via Sensing

-**Point of view in teaching the model in ethic way**
-- Federated Learning
+- Efficient or high performance with low energy Sensing technology for better understanding of surroundings & human context

 ### Curriculum Vitae
 [CV - Jul 2025.pdf](https://github.com/user-attachments/files/21334756/CV.-.Jul.2025.pdf)